 Applied Alternative Investments

-Increasingly, alternative assets which includes hedge funds, commodities, private equity, structured products and real asset investments such as infrastructure investments are becoming mainstream investments which are predicted to grow.
+Increasingly, alternative assets which includes hedge funds, commodities, private equity, structured products and real asset investments such as infrastructure investments, are becoming mainstream investments which are predicted to grow significantly.

 Who is it for

 The international investment fund industry faces the challenge of upskilling to meet this wave of new investment structures.
-Given the breadth of alternative assets the programme will appeal to professionals working in international financial services who want to develop expertise in alternative investments.
+Given the breadth of alternative assets the programme will appeal to professionals working in the funds industry who want to develop expertise in alternative investments.

 It is critical for long term success that those who work in the industry understand how the move to alternatives demands a broader understanding of the investment landscape and the choice of asset type available to investors.